FriendsOfSymfony/FOSElasticaBundle/README.md

                             model: Application\UserBundle\Entity\User
                             provider:

-Two drivers are actually supported: orm, mongodb, and propel.
+Three drivers are actually supported: orm, mongodb, and propel.

-##### Use a custom doctrine query builder
+##### Use a custom Doctrine query builder

 You can control which entities will be indexed by specifying a custom query builder method.